 In this story set in Ireland, a donkey pulls the cart instead of lots of reindeer pulling a sleigh.
 This book is filled with Irish customs and tells all about Father Christmas and his seven elves and how they deliver gifts to children’s homes.

 In this lighthearted book, Santa Claus ends up hitting a meteor and landing in Australia’s Outback!
 When Santa meets a group of kangaroos, he realizes how much help they can be and he enlists them to carry presents in their pouches.
 One of the great things about this book is that it has a nice message about kindness and generosity too.

-This Italian legend tells about an old woman who is so busy with household chores that she fails to follow the Three Kings when they arrive at her home, following a star and looking for a baby.
+Old Befana is an Italian legend that tells about an old woman who is so busy with household chores that she fails to follow the Three Kings when they arrive at her home, following a star and looking for a baby.
 After the Three Kings are gone, she decides to follow the star and to find the baby herself.
 Although she takes goodies and gifts for the baby, she is unable to find him, so she gives the gifts to children instead.